wptrainingteam/what-is-css/README.md

 * Illustrate how to use basic CSS to modify the HTML elements of your site (text, backgrounds)
 * Define what is a CSS class and id and show how it can be applied to the HTML elements of your site
 * Explain the 'cascading' effect and how you can arrange your CSS to reflect this

-> It’s required that you include a bulleted list of objective(s) for each lesson plan.
-Objectives should be worded as actions that the participant can do once they’ve finished.
-See [Bloom's Taxonomy of Action Verbs](http://www.fresnostate.edu/academics/oie/documents/assesments/Blooms%20Level.pdf) (PDF) as a reference.
-Avoid using words like "know," "understand," "be introduced to," etc. There should be one assement item for each objective (see below).

 ## Target Audience